STEMTera/stemtera.github.io/en/begin/_posts/2000-03-05-resistance.md

 ---
 author: jpliew
-title: "Introduction to Electronics"
+title: Resistance
 layout: guide
-post-card-type: article
+post-card-type: image
+card-image: resistance.svg
 lang: en
-description: What is resistance and how to measure resistance.
+description: What is resistance?
+Electrons move through a conductor when electric current flows.
+All material impede flow of electric current to some extend.
+Some materials hold their electrons very tightly, and due to this, electrons will not move through them very well.
 contents:
 - Resistance
 - How to Measure Resistance
 ---
 ## Resistance

 ![Resistance](img/resistance.svg){: .three-quarter-w .center }